How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 - Sometimes security policies make installing tools take weeks

-But I ALWAYS push to get jq installed properly.
+But ALWAYS push to get jq installed properly.
 This is the emergency backup plan, not the primary approach.

-The Production Emergency That Required sed
+The Kind of Emergency That Requires sed

 {